On Improving Health care from the Inside Out

 - How do you find out what “value” is?
 Ask.
 All improvement activities must be centred around the concept of generating value for the patient or client.

-- What’s the best process mapping method?
-The best type of map is the one that serves your objectives.
-We draw upon several different methods to visualize a process, depending on the problem to be solved, and the audience involved.
+- The best type of process map is the one that serves your objectives.
+Doleweerd Consulting draws upon several different methods to make a process visual, depending on the problem to be solved and the audience involved.
 And, since we have been doing this so long, we have refined conventional workflow and value stream mapping into something uniquely ‘Doleweerd Consulting’ in nature.